128technology/docs/docs/config_ha_vrrp.md

 ---
-title: Configuring Stateful Dual Router High Availability and VRRP
+title: Configuring Dual Router High Availability and VRRP
-sidebar_label: Stateful Dual Router High Availability and VRRP
+sidebar_label: Dual Router High Availability and VRRP
 ---

-The release of the 5.4 software includes VRRP as a configuration option, as well as a new service route parameter, `enable-failover`, that provides stateful failover on both the dual router and the dual node HA configuration.
-Configuring high availability now can begin with the questions; Do you need stateful failover, or do you need stateless failover?
+The release of the 5.4 software includes VRRP as a configuration option, as well as a new service route parameter, `enable-failover`, to provide failover on both the dual router and the dual node HA configuration.

-The following sample configuration provides context for using vrrp and enabling service route failover to provide a stateful failover on a dual router high availability configuration.
+The following sample configuration provides context for using vrrp and enabling service route failover to provide failover on a dual router high availability configuration.

 ## Configure the Primary Router